9 Ways to Pay Your Property Taxes

 Mailed payments must be received no later than the penalty date printed on the tax notice to avoid the late penalty charges.
 Remember to include your completed Home Owner Grant application, or apply online.
 Post dated cheques are acceptable.

 Your financial institution can pay your taxes on your behalf if you have made such an arrangement through your mortgage agreement.
 Contact your mortgage company for further information.
 Remember to submit your completed home owner grant application directly to the Saanich Tax Office.

 You can pay your property taxes at most financial institutions.
 For your payment to be considered on time, you must have a receipt from your bank with a date stamped on or before the tax due date.
 If making a payment on the due date, please check your bank stamp to ensure the correct date is shown.
 Receipts date stamped after the penalty date will be subject to a 10% penalty.
 Please check with your financial institution regarding bank local transaction cut off times to avoid penalty.
 Remember to complete and sign your home owner grant application and submit it to the District of Saanich.
 Do not claim your grant at your financial institution.

 You may be eligible to defer your current property taxes.
 The British Columbia Tax Deferment Program is a loan program that allows you to defer your annual property taxes on your home if you meet certain criteria.
 Only current year taxes are eligible for deferment.
-You will still be responsible to submit your Home Owner Grant to the Saanich Tax Department by the due date as well as pay your annual refuse charge if applicable to avoid a 10% penalty.
+You will still be responsible to submit your Home Owner Grant to the Saanich Tax Department by the due date to avoid a 10% penalty.
 Applications received after the property tax due date will be subject to a 10% penalty as will any denied deferment applications.
 For detailed information on this program visit the Deferment Office Website, or contact the Saanich Property Tax Department at 250-475-5454.